Preparing for Residency

 She began to explore the possibility of leaving the specialty.
 For residents who take this step, Dr. Halpin cautioned, you must read your employment contract at your program and with the NRMP.
 Anyone who matches through the NRMP is required to remain in the training program for 45 days after their contract takes effect.
 Failure to do so could prevent an applicant from being able to re-enter the Match.

 Eventually, with help from her medical school advisers, Dr. Halpin identified psychiatry as her preferred specialty.
 She left her first residency program and re-entered the Match.
-The following spring, she wound up matching with her current program.
+The following spring, she wound up matching with the residency program from which she would eventually graduate.

 “My Match Day the second time around was me at work opening an email.
 I was super excited, but it wasn’t the same,” Dr. Halpin said during her residency.
 She now practices child and adolescent psychiatry in the Los Angeles area.